Anthony Hopkins: Personal life

+Commenting on the loss of his Los Angeles home in the 2025 Palisades fire, Hopkins posted a message on Instagram, supporting those affected, and saying "the only thing we take with us is the love we give".

+Hopkins published his memoir, We Did OK, Kid in November 2025.

-Acting credits
+Acting credits and accolades

-Awards, honours and legacy

 Hopkins was appointed a CBE in 1987 and was knighted by Queen Elizabeth II for "services to the arts" at Buckingham Palace in 1993.
 In 1988, he was awarded an honorary D.Litt. degree and in 1992 received an honorary fellowship from the University of Wales, Lampeter.
 He was made a freeman of his home town, Port Talbot, in 1996.

+He has received numerous accolades for his performances, including two Academy Awards, four BAFTA Awards, a Critics' Choice Movie Award, two Primetime Emmy Awards and a Laurence Olivier Award as well as nominations for eight Golden Globe Awards and seven Screen Actors Guild Awards.
+In receiving the Oscar for Best Actor for his role in The Father (2020), he became the oldest nominee and winner of the award.

-Hopkins has also been honored with various life time achievement awards for his work in film and television.
-In 2006, Gwyneth Paltrow presented him with the Golden Globe Cecil B. DeMille Award In 2008, Richard Attenborough presented Hopkins with the BAFTA Fellowship for lifetime achievement from the British Academy of Film and Television Arts.
+Hopkins has also been honoured with various lifetime achievement awards for his work in film and television.
+In 2006, Gwyneth Paltrow presented him with the Golden Globe Cecil B. DeMille Award.
+In 2008, Richard Attenborough presented Hopkins with the BAFTA Fellowship for lifetime achievement from the British Academy of Film and Television Arts.
 Hopkins has also received a star on the Hollywood Walk of Fame in 2003.
-In 2021, Hopkins won the Oscar for the Best Actor for The Father.
-He became the oldest nominee and winner of the award.